jido/Arcadam/README.md

 Number 1 for the first item is optional and no other number is permitted.
 A list that immediately follows an item from another list is automatically nested.
-Similarly, an indented list item that immediately follows a non-indented list item is automatically nested.
-Differences in the level of whitespace has no effect.
+The ">" indent sign can be used to mark the nesting level, and it can be replaced with spaces after the first line.
+The count of spaces has no importance.

 An indented list cannot start in the middle of an indented paragraph, there must be an empty line in-between.
 The list markers can be repeated to indicate the level, just like [headings](#headings).

-Note that these levels are not enforced so there could be a list level 1 (`*`) nested inside a list level 2 (`**`).
-It is good style to match the marker level with the nesting level of the list.

 Example:

 ```
-1. This is number one
+1. This is item number one
-* It has two bullet points
+> * It has two bullet points
-* That is the second bullet
+> * That is the second bullet
 .
-This is number two
+This is item number two
+> 1. This is a sublist
   .
-This is a sublist
-  . with three elements
+Repeating ">" is optional
     ..
 Other list nested inside
   .
-Third element of sublist
+Third element of item
+   number two sublist
-  1..
-Nested sublist with
+  > 1. Nested sublist with
     multiline content
 .
-This is number three
+This is item number three

 [list]
 1. The list attribute forces a
 > new list to start up
 ```

-An indented paragraph that follows an indented list item is automatically attached to it.
+Indented paragraphs that follow an indented list item are automatically attached to it.

-Use "+" on an empty line to attach a paragraph to a non-indented list item.
-If the paragraph is indented then it is attached as a code block unless the indent begins with ">".
+The list ends when a non-indented paragraph starts.

-Additional lines of a non-indented list item can optionally be indented using ">" at the beginning of each.
-That can continue for multiple paragraphs with an empty ">" line joining them.
+Additional lines of a non-indented list item can optionally be indented using an indent sign at the beginning of each, which can be replaced with spaces after the first line.
+Alternatively a sequence of "+" nesting signs at the start of an empty line sets the nesting level for the next indented block or paragraph.
+Repeated indent or nesting signs can optionally be separated by spaces.

 ### Enumerations